brunoniconeves/ascertain-task/README.md

 - **`APP_ENV`**: `development|production` (seeding runs only in development; default dev is set by Compose override)
 - **`LOG_LEVEL`**: logging level override (defaults to `DEBUG` in development, `INFO` otherwise)

+## Kubernetes (Optional)

+This project uses Docker Compose for local development.

+Kubernetes manifests are provided under `/k8s` to demonstrate how the same container image and configuration could be deployed in a cluster environment.
+Kubernetes is **not required** to run or evaluate the project.

+The Kubernetes setup mirrors the Docker Compose configuration:
+- Same Docker image
+- Same environment variables
+- Same application behavior

+See `k8s/README.md` for details, including:
+- Example `ConfigMap` + `Secret` wiring via `envFrom`
+- Conceptual deployment steps (build/push image, apply manifests, port-forward)
+- Optional local Kind smoke-test commands (for convenience only)
+- Notes on volume/persistence mapping (Docker volumes vs Kubernetes storage)